AstraLuma/xontrib-salt/README.rst

 xontrib-salt
 ===============================

-version number: 0.0.1
-author: Jamie Bliss

 Overview
 --------

 SaltStack, accessible from xonsh

-Makes use of Salt's HTTP RPC via Pepper, so make sure you've configured a `netapi module`_.
+Makes use of Salt's HTTP RPC via Pepper, so make sure you've configured netapi_ and eauth_ modules.
 Credentials come from your .pepperrc_ file.

 Installation / Usage
 --------------------